 5. Mushroom harvest

-Wood Blewits typically fruit in the fall, a full year after planting.
+Wood Blewits typically fruit in the fall, 3-12 months after planting.
 Keep an eye on your bed especially after a rainfall when the temperature dips down in the fall.
 Pay attention to the mushrooms as they develop and be sure to identify them*.
 The key characteristics Wood Blewits are listed above.
 When they are ready to harvest, simply pluck them from the bed using your hands, cut the bottom of the stem off, and store the mushrooms in the refrigerator until you're ready to use them.
-It is recommended that they be cooked before eating.
+Cook before eating.
 Cook as you would any mushroom.
 The stem is edible, but requires a longer cook time.

 *Always be sure to identify your mushrooms before you eat them.
 Please consult the website and additional resources for more information.